 On the other hand, some sites might get used once or twice a season, and the area seems to bounce back well.
 If you DO choose to camp on a water source, take extra care to not pollute that source.
 The standard Leave No Trace practice for using the bathroom in the backcountry is 200′ from a water source, so we tend to set 300′ as a standard.
 Don’t cook and eat near the water source.
 Don’t wash dishes directly in the source.
 A swim and bath in a cool stream or tarn is an awesome experience in the mountains, and if you value it for yourself, value it for others – make the effort to not pollute and dirty the water.

-The view: your camp is your home.
+your camp is your home.
 Stop and spend the evening somewhere nice.
-One of things we pride ourselves on the most is killer campsites.
+One of the things we pride ourselves on the most is killer campsites.
 Even on the exploratory trips, where we’re hiking the terrain unseen, we’ll typically hike an extra hour or 2 to find somewhere nice to camp.
-Getting up high is almost ALWAYS worth the effort.
+Getting up high is almost worth the effort.
 Nothing beats sitting on a high ridge with that great expansive view stretching down the valley beyond as you enjoy your cocoa.

-If the weather is inclement, a suggestion is to save the climb for later, and hunker down low.
+If the weather is inclement, a suggestion is to save the climb for later and hunker down low.
 Being exposed on a ridge isn’t a great option in a storm, and the view is typically not happening anyway.
 In such conditions, stay low, dry and warm.
 Save the hike up for a time when you’ll be able to see those distant peaks, and the sun lights up some high cloud from underneath.

 On the issue of vista, do pay attention to your neighbors, i.e., both other hikers and wildlife.
 Don’t set up camp in an obvious wildlife corridor, or on a game trail, etc. Don’t set up camp next to an Arctic Ground Squirrel’s home, or close to nesting birds.
 Just as important, don’t set up camp on a trail or right alongside a route you expect other backpackers might be using while you’re there – unless you have to.
 But DO make the effort to camp out of the way, and not intrude your campsite on others’ experiences, both those who call the park/refuge home and those who are also visiting.

 The last thing I’ll comment on here is campfires.
 I almost NEVER have a campfire in the backcountry any more.
-It’s rare indeed the times I have fire.
-When someone on a trip really desires a fire, and circumstances allow, or when a fire is good judgement, such as someone is cold and wet, we’ll have a campfire — BUUUUUTTT — we always make sure to use only dead and down wood, and remove as much sign of the fire as possible.
+It’s rare indeed the times I have a fire.
+When someone on a trip really desires a fire, and circumstances allow, or when a fire is good judgment, such as someone is cold and wet, we’ll have a campfire — BUUUUUTTT — we always make sure to use only dead and down wood, and remove as much sign of the fire as possible.
 Picking a spot for the campfire is a topic unto itself, so I’ll keep that topic short by saying be careful, take the time to know the regulations and suggestions from the relevant land management agency, and follow those.

 Most often what causes problems is someone thinks ‘oh, I know the rules or protocols are x-y-z, but it’s just this once’.
 Well, that once follows someone else’s ‘just this once’, and precedes the next, and so on.
 Before you know it, there’s 4 or 5 fire rings within 100 yards of one another.
-Not to mention potential for starting wildfires.
+Not to mention the potential for starting wildfires.
 So if you’re out there on your own, do be careful, and respect the land you’re in.
 It’s good form.

 One of the reasons I like the 1st photo in this post for this discussion is because it shows some of the things I’m talking about.
-You can see the water in the background, a good 100 yards from the tent ( a Mountain Hardwear PCT 1 – great tent!).
-The view is awesome, the terrain is solid and resilient, flat and comfortable for sleeping and you can see on the left hand side, a big, high ridge wall around the back end of the camp offers some shelter from inclement weather.
+You can see the water in the background, a good 100 yards from the tent (a Mountain Hardwear PCT 1 – great tent!).
+The view is awesome, the terrain is solid and resilient, flat and comfortable for sleeping and you can see on the left-hand side, a big, high ridge wall around the back end of the camp offers some shelter from inclement weather.
 One of my favorite campsites anywhere!

 The other photos hopefully inspire you to spend some time finding a good campsite – it’s your home!